advancedresearch/advancedresearch.github.io/blog/2020-08-05-the-hobbyist-survivors-and-the-magical-factory.md

 1. The factory is capable of producing a copy of itself
 2. The factory is capable of using local energy sources

-Since the copy of the factor is also capable of using local energy sources, it too can create a copy of itself, and so on.
+Since the copy of the factory is also capable of using local energy sources, it too can create a copy of itself, and so on.

 You scale this up until you reach the scale where these factories suck up greenhouse gases from the atmosphere,